pnnl/Radiopurity-database-assistant/README.md

 * MongoDB installed and running on a machine (or in a Docker container) that you have access to via the values for “mongodb_host” and “mongodb_port” in the app config JSON file
     * Within the database (specified in the config file), a collection named "assays" must have a text index on the fields "grouping," "sample.name," "sample.description," "sample.source," "sample.id," "measurement.technique," "measurement.description," "data_source.reference," and "data_source.input.notes" so that they can be properly searched.
 For help creating a text index, see the [setup docs](docs/source/setup.rst)

+### Tests
+There are a set of pytests for the dunetoolkit package (in "tests") and a set for the user interface (in "user_interface/local_tests").
+The user interface tests can only be run in a local environment, as the basic authentication is only set up in the SNOLAB environment (that is why they are called "local_tests").
+In order to run the user interface tests, ensure that a test app config is created in the "local_tests" directory and that the DUNE_API_CONFIG_NAME environment variable is set.
+Then run the pytests from the user_interface directory (`pytest local_tests`).
+To run the dunetoolkit tests, simply run `pytest` from within the "tests" directory.

 ### User Interface (UI)
-#### Requirements
-In addition to the general requirements above, in order to use the user interface, two users must be created in the "users" collection of the database with the usernames "DUNEreader" and "DUNEwriter."
-The user elements in the database should have the following format: `{"user_mode":"DUNEreader", "password_hashed":"abc123"}`.
-Before inserting, the password for each of the users must be hashed using the python [scrypt package](https://pypi.org/project/scrypt/) like so: `encrypted_pw = scrypt.hash(plaintext_password, salt, N=16)` where the salt is specified in the config file.

 #### Running the UI (command line)
 * clone the repository
 * activate the virtual environment
 * `cd` into the repository directory
 * make sure the `DUNE_APII_CONFiG_NAME` environment variable is set
-* run `python api.py`
+* execute the run script `./run.sh`
 * access the UI in your browser using the port number listed on the console.

-#### Running the UI and database (docker compose)
+#### Running the UI and database with Docker compose
 * Clone the repository and `cd` into it.
 * Build the cluster by running `docker-compose build`.
 This uses the `docker-compose.yml` file in the top level of the cloned repository.
 * Start the cluster by running `docker-compose up`.
 * Navigate the browser to localhost:5000/ and you should see the launch page.

-#### Running the UI (docker)
+#### Running the UI with Docker
 * Clone the repository and `cd` into it.
 * Create the docker image by running the bash script `create_image.sh` that is included in the repository.
 Alternatively, run the command `docker build --file ./Dockerfile -t dune_image .` from the top-level directory of the cloned repository.
 The `-t dune_image` flag names the image "dune_image" for ease of use.
 * Run the docker container by running the bash script `run_docker.sh` that is included in the repository.
 Alternatively, execute the following command: `docker run -d --expose 27017 -p 5000:5000 -p 27017:27017 dune_image`.
 The `-p` arguments connect ports 5000 (for the user interface) and 27017 (for MongoDB) on the docker container to ports 5000 and 27017 on the host, so that the host can access the processes running on those ports via HTTP.